Hajar-Alshoufi/ALSHOUFI-/README.md

 The code asks the user first to type the location of the file and where it exists like: C:USERES....xlsx And then asks the number of sheets inside the file which is generally one Then asks the name of the sheet
+The code asks the user about the column's range which is in general from A:M unless the user asked additional data from Hertta.
 Then asks the number of nutrients or chemicals the users like to insert Then asks the user the name of each or these nutrients the user should provide the names as they are in the excel sheet so using the Finnish language like: ph, Lämpötila...etc
 Then he asks the user to insert the number of measurement places in the lake